KangersHub/TorrentLeechX/README.md

 * `DESTINATION_FOLDER`: Name of your folder in ur respective drive where you want to upload the files using the bot.

+* `OWNER_ID`: ID of the bot owner, He/she can be able to access bot in bot only mode too.

 ##### Set Rclone

 1. Set Rclone locally by following the official repo : https://rclone.org/docs/